LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 0.23 $d^\prime$), but there was no significant difference in response to foils for the spectral degradation manipulation.
 For the switch gap length manipulation, the model indicated much greater response to foil items in the long gap trials (estimated effect size 0.53 $d^\prime$).

-The model also indicated a two-way interaction between gap duration and number of vocoder channels, seen in the middle column of Figure \ref{fig-voc-dprime}b: the difference in target detection between 20- and 10-channel trials was greater in the long-gap trials than in the short-gap trials.
-Post-hoc analysis showed that this interaction was predominantly driven by the first time slot (Welch’s independent *t*-tests: *p*<0.001 for slot 1, *p*=0.032 for slot 2, *p*=0.79 for slot 3 and *p*=0.024 for slot 4; Bonferroni-corrected significance level = 0.0125).
-This suggests that the advantage conferred by greater spectral resolution is strongest early in the trial.
-There was also a two-way interaction between gap duration and the attentional manipulation, seen in the right column of Figure \ref{fig-voc-dprime}b, and a three-way interaction, shown in Figure \ref{fig-voc-dprime}c.
-These interactions indicated that there were significantly more responses to foil items in the 10-channel, long-gap, maintain-attention trials than would be expected in the absence of a three-way interaction, and both more foil responses and fewer target responses in the long-gap maintain-attention trials than would be expected if the effects of gap duration and the attentional manipulation were independent.
+The model also indicated a three-way interaction (lower sensitivity in maintain-attention, 10-channel, long-gap trials; Figure \ref{fig-voc-dprime}c), and two-way interactions between gap duration and spectral degradation (lower sensitivity in 10-channel long-gap trials; Figure \ref{fig-voc-dprime}b, middle column), and between gap duration and the attentional manipulation (lower sensitivity in maintain-attention long-gap trials; Figure
+\ref{fig-voc-dprime}b, right column).
+Post-hoc analysis of target detection accuracy suggests that the two-way interaction between gap duration and spectral degradation was predominantly driven by the first time slot (Welch’s independent *t*-tests: *p*<0.001, *p*=0.032, *p*=0.79, and *p*=0.024 for slots 1–4, respectively).
+In contrast, the two-way interaction between gap duration and attentional condition was predominantly driven by the *last* time slot (Welch’s independent *t*-tests: *p*=0.41, *p*=0.55, *p*=0.049, and *p*<0.001 for slots 1–4, respectively; Bonferroni-corrected significance level for combined post-hoc analyses = 0.00625).
+Statistical power was insufficient to perform post-hoc analysis of the three-way interaction.

 ![(Color online) Box-and-swarm plots of between-condition differences in listener sensitivity for Experiment 2.
 Boxes show first & third quartiles and median values; individual data points correspond to each listener; asterisks indicate comparisons with corresponding coefficients in the statistical model that were significantly different from zero.  (a) Main effects of attention (higher sensitivity in maintain than switch trials), spectral degradation (higher sensitivity in 20-channel than 10-channel vocoded trials), and switch gap duration (higher sensitivity in trials with a short gap).  (b) Two-way interactions: the difference between 20- and 10-channel vocoded trials was greater in the long-gap condition, and the difference between long- and short-gap trials was greater (more negative) in the maintain-attention condition.  (c) Three-way interaction: the difference between long- and short-gap trials in the maintain attention condition was greater (more negative) in the 10-channel vocoded trials than in the 20-channel vocoded trials.  * = _p_<0.05; ** = _p_<0.01; *** = _p_<0.001.\label{fig-voc-dprime}](fig-beh-voc.eps)